cocode/TrekBASIC/README.md

 I have achieved that goal.

 ## TrekBasic Family
 TrekBasic is part of the TrekBasic family of BASIC programming tools.
-TrekBasic is part of the TrekBasic family of BASIC programming tools.

 | LOGO                                                                                                                                           | Tool | Description | Language | Interpreter | Compiler |